 modified machine overseas with its lithium battery installed, with

-installed lithium battery) and the two new Options B (for air-freight
+installed lithium battery) and the two new Options B (new circuitry

 For both Options B and C, the three AA cells (it is best to install

 only alkaline cells) can still be used to provide backup power to